Nie-Tianyi/rs_algorithm_practise/README.md

 ### 3. Insertion Sort

 Insertion Sort is a simple sorting algorithm as well.
 It picks one element at a time and inserts the element into the place where it should be.
-The pseudo code can be written as:
+The pseudocode can be written as:

 ```pseudocode
 for i in the range from 1 to array_length: